CataIana/gatekeeper-bot/README.md

 Requires your own domain to run.
 Setup with an nginx reverse proxy

 Make sure to fill in exampleconfig.json and rename it in config.json, setup nginx and install the python dependencies

+Be sure to turn on member intents in the discord api page